sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 The dataset was then flattened so that each pixel became one training example.
 Invalid values were removed, and a random sample of 100,000 pixels was selected to keep model training efficient and reproducible.

-The Richmond Park data were then split into training and internal testing datasets:
+The Richmond Park data was then split into training and internal testing datasets:

 ```python
 X_train, X_test, y_train, y_test = train_test_split(